 Management fee 0.50

 Distribution/service (12b-1) fees None

-Other expenses 0.25
+Other expenses 0.44

-Total annual fund operating expenses 0.75
+Total annual fund operating expenses 0.94

-Fee waiver/expense reimbursement 0.03
+Fee waiver/expense reimbursement 0.26

-Total annual fund operating expenses after fee waiver/ expense reimbursement 0.72
+Total annual fund operating expenses after fee waiver/

+expense reimbursement 0.68

-The Advisor has contractually agreed through April 30, 2017 to waive its fees and/or reimburse certain operating expenses of the fund to the extent necessary to maintain the fund's total annual operating expenses (excluding certain expenses such as extraordinary expenses, taxes, brokerage and interest expenses) at a ratio no higher than 0.72% for Class A shares.
+The Advisor has contractually agreed through April 30, 2020 to waive its fees and/or reimburse certain operating expenses of the fund to the extent necessary to maintain the fund's total annual operating expenses (excluding certain expenses such as extraordinary expenses, taxes, brokerage and interest expenses and acquired funds fees and expenses) at a ratio no higher than 0.68% for Class A shares.
 The agreement may only be terminated with the consent of the fund's Board.